Bonnie McDonald, Chief Happiness Officer

 Dr. Gloria Beim, Medical Advisor

 Dr. Gloria Beim is one of the most highly credentialed orthopaedic trauma surgeons in Colorado.
-She went to college at age 14, quickly earning her medical degree (University of California at San Diego), before going on to earn orthopaedic credentials (New York Orthopaedic Hospital at Columbia Presbyterian Medical Center).
-Dr. Beim is board certified in Sports Medicine, and fellowship trained in Shoulder and Arthoscopy (University of Pittsburgh Center for Sports Medicine).
-She is the founder/owner of Alpine Orthopaedics (Crested Butte, Colorado) and Alpine Surgery Center (Gunnison, Colorado).
-Dr. Beim has provided care around the globe, and for some of the world's greatest athletes, serving as Team Physician and Chief Medical Officer for Team USA at several Olympic and Paralympic Games.
+She went to college at age 14, quickly earning her medical degree at the University of California at San Diego, before going on to earn orthopaedic credentials at the New York Orthopaedic Hospital at Columbia Presbyterian Medical Center.
+Following this, Dr. Beim became the first woman accepted into the fellowship training program under renowned sports medicine pioneer, Dr. Freddie Fu, at the University of Pittsburgh Center for Sports Medicine.
+Dr. Beim is the owner/medical director of both Alpine Orthopaedics & Sports Medicine and Alpine Surgery Center, based in Crested Butte and Gunnison CO.
+In addition to treating patients in her own clinics, Dr. Beim has provided care to some of the world's greatest athletes, serving as Team Physician and Chief Medical Officer for Team USA at Olympic and Paralympic Games since 2004.